 - Students with advanced proficiency or fluency in Spanish or Chinese (Mandarin) are encouraged to apply to work with one of the language courses.

-- If these materials indicate a good fit, candidates will be contacted for an interview by the S-L program.
+- If these materials indicate a good fit, candidates will be contacted for a group interview with the S-L program.
 In some cases, candidates will also be asked to meet with a faculty member.

 Download a summary here.